rsip22/foss_events/notes.md

 #### **Creating an action**
 - New class with the name of the action
+Note: the action name is the class name
+> A page is requested by an Action request.
+Then goes through Page and then Theme adds additional content before finaly an HTML page is sent to your browser.

 ### TODO:
 * <del>Figure out how to link calaction=ical on the bottom menu bar. [http://localhost/MyStartingPage?calaction=ical](http://localhost/MyStartingPage?calaction=ical) works.</del> IT WORKS!